electron/i18n/content/en-US/docs/api/process.md

 A `Boolean`.
 If the app is running as a Windows Store app (appx), this property is `true`, for otherwise it is `undefined`.

+### `process.contextId` _Readonly_

+A `String` (optional) representing a globally unique ID of the current JavaScript context.
+Each frame has its own JavaScript context.
+When contextIsolation is enabled, the isolated world also has a separate JavaScript context.
+This property is only available in the renderer process.

 ## Methods